Welcome to my PA7LIM website! I’m David and I live in Utrecht with my wife and beautiful daughter.

 The visit in Japan was amazing!!
 It was an amazing experience to meet so many friendly people!
 The XLX reflector club gave us an amazing experience!
 Looking forward to meet them again!
 During the visit in Japan, I designed the peanut project.

 End 2018 I created the Peanut project.
-You can make a QSO with an DVAP in analog mode.
+You can make a QSO with an DVAP in analog mode ( yes the red dongle can also do analog! ) .
 I sent several emails to the maker of the DVAP but he never responded.
 Then I wrote an Android app that also can connect to the Peanut server.
 Now I could talk from my Android phone to my analog radio via the DVAP.
 Next thing was the DSTAR connection.
 I wrote transcoder software that convert the voice to DSTAR voice and sent it to a reflector. very funny because I could make a QSO via an analog Baofeng on DSTAR.
 In December 2018 the peanut project was noticed by some people and received around 300 a 400 code requests via email a day.
 The server data limit reached the limit, my provider blocked me from internet because the amount of emails and my wife never saw me again.
 In January I wanted to stop the project because I only slept 4 hours a day and my mood was not getting better.
 I was coding all night and had to get up early to get to work.

 I received a lot of emails about stopping the peanut project.
 So I tried to find a way to continue the project and spend more time with my family.
 Yoshi JH1TWX and Andre PD1AEU are helping me a lot with the peanut project so I can concentrate more on code and my family.